Fil/d3-tricontour/README.md

 # d3-tricontour

 This library computes contour polygons by applying [meandering triangles](https://blog.bruce-hill.com/meandering-triangles) to an array of points with arbitrary 2D coordinates (_x_, _y_) holding numeric values _z_.
 To compute contours on gridded coordinates, see [d3-contour](https://github.com/d3/d3-contour) instead.
+To compute contours on geographic data, see [d3.geoContour](https://github.com/Fil/d3-geo-voronoi#geo-contour).

 For examples, see the [tricontours collection](https://observablehq.com/collection/@fil/tricontours) on Observable.